alphagov/govuk-developer-docs/source/manual/alerts/email-alerts.html.md

 ## Troubleshooting unsent emails

 If the check is reporting correctly then emails are not being sent.
-Techniques for debugging this are described in [the general documentation for email-alert-api][unprocessed-content-changes].
+Try the [general troubleshooting tips for unsent emails][].

 ## Resending travel advice emails